 Alcohol and the Law

 When at college, it can be easy to get swept into the campus drinking culture.
 This culture often encourages underage drinking, binge drinking, and making poor choices.
-While drinking is illegal for students under 21, there is nothing wrong with drinking legally, provided you are safe about it, understand the law and consequences for breaking it, and don’t let alcohol interfere with your other commitments.
+While drinking is illegal for students under 21, there is nothing wrong with drinking legally, provided you are safe about it, understand the law and the consequences for breaking it, and don’t let alcohol interfere with your other commitments.
 Be sure that you understand your campus’s specific rules regarding alcohol.

 What does the law say about having and consuming alcohol underage?

 Alcohol is regulated by both state and federal law.
 In 1984, Congress approved the National Minimum Drinking Age Act which defined alcohol as beer, wine with more than 0.5% alcohol, and distilled spirits and mandated that individuals under 21 years of age not be allowed to purchase or publicly possess alcohol.
 Each state has created its own laws about possession, provision, and consumption of alcohol beyond that.
 The map below describes some of the laws pertaining to alcohol in each state.
-Knowing the following definitions is important to understanding the laws in each state:
+Knowing the following definitions is important to understanding the laws:

 - Possession: Possession is exactly what it sounds like: having alcohol on your person or in your keeping.
 You can possess alcohol even if you are not physically holding it.
 For instance, alcohol found in your bedroom would still be in your possession.